 Of course none of the above deals with the details regarding pressing “record” on a video camera.
 For those familiar with the overarching three phases of the video production process (pre-production, production and post-production), the above would be categorized as planning and pre-production.

-A briefer statement regarding the #1 error in commercial video production would be neglecting that the more you invest in pre-production and planning, the better your ultimate results.
+A briefer statement regarding the #1 error in commercial video production would be neglecting that the more you invest in strategy, pre-production, and especially message testing, the better your ultimate results.

 For more information visit VIDEO & TV.

 If you think your products or service might qualify for our pay-for-performance partnership, including video and TV, check out our TWO PAY-FOR-PERFORMANCE MODELS.

 Avid hiker, bicyclist, motorcyclist, long-time seasoned advertising pro and taste-tester of too much organic dark chocolate.
 Founder of Skyworks Marketing, Nonprofit Fire and Founder/Producer of local cable TV series Our Ventura TV.
 One career highlight was working on a small team that built a business from nothing to over $100 Million in 3 years.